akamazing/akamazing.github.io/README.md

 7. **The Local storage Data Store Could Be Corrupted**.
 **Mitigation strategy:** Validation of data received from the Session storage.
 **Observation:** Ember Simple Auth does not validate any data received from session storage.
+A discussion could potentially be started on sanitizing data before making requests.

 8. **Data Store Denies Local storage Potentially Writing Data**
 **Mitigation strategy:** Generate logs or audits to record the source, time or summary of sent data.